amilich/isometric-city/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Whether it's reporting a bug, proposing a new feature, or submitting a pull request, your input is valued.

 Please ensure your code follows the existing style and conventions.